Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 - each of which can be solved **simultaneously**

 ### Assumption
-We have parallel hardware at our disposal, which can execute these computations in parallel.
+We have parallel hardware at our disposal to execute these computations in parallel.

-## Trivia
+### Underneath the Hood

+What happens inside a system when we use parallel?

+Efficient parallelism requires support from
+-  language and libraries
+-  virtual machine   (such as Java Virtual Machine)
+-  operating system
+-  hardware

-### History
+## History

 At the beginning of the 21st century, tech vendors provided multiple CPU cores on the same processor chip, each capable of executing separate instruction streams.

-###  Parallel Hardware
+##  Parallel Hardware
 - multi-core processors
 - symmetric multiprocessors
 - general-purpose graphics processing unit
 - field-programmable gate arrays
 - computer clusters

 ## Thread and Process